Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Experiments

 \subsection{Experiment Settings}

-We collect $200$ industrial instances in AIG format into the RL training dataset.
-These AIG instances are derived from logic equivalence checking (LEC) problems and only contain a single primary output.
-The statistics of these instances are shown in Table~\ref{TAB:dataset}, where \# Clauses shows the number of clauses after transforming the AIG instances into CNFs and Time represents the solving time without any preprocessing.
+We collect $200$ easy (solving time $0.04s-6.68s$) instances into the RL training dataset and $300$ hard instances for testing.
+All instances are in AIG format and derived from both industrial logic equivalence checking (LEC) and automatic test pattern generation (ATPG) problems.
+For LEC instances, we modify original industrial datapath circuits and connect their primary outputs (POs) through XOR gates to form CSAT instances, where satisfiability indicates non-equivalent functionality between circuits.
+For ATPG instances, we introduce stuck-at faults into industrial circuits and connect the POs of faulty and fault-free circuits through XOR gates, where satisfiable assignments serve as test patterns for fault detection.
+We construct $200$ LEC instances and $100$ ATPG instances in total, where 200 easy instances are selected for RL training based on their clause count after CNF transformation and solving time without preprocessing.
+The statistics of training instances are shown in Table~\ref{TAB:dataset}, where \# Clauses shows the number of clauses after transforming AIG instances into CNFs and Time represents the solving time without any preprocessing.

-We set the maximum number of steps per episode as $T=10$ and the discount factor $\gamma=0.98$.
+In the RL setting, we assign the maximum number of steps per episode as $T=10$ and the discount factor $\gamma=0.98$.
 During each training episode, the agent randomly selects an instance and makes decisions aimed at transforming the instance to minimize the number of branching times in SAT solving.
 We conduct a total of $10,000$ episodes, i.e., the RL agent preprocesses instances for $10,000$ times during RL training.
 The batch size is $32$ and learning rate is $10^{-5}$.

-We opt for the ABC tool~\cite{brayton2010abc} to synthesis circuit and build a cost-customized mapper based on mockturtle~\cite{soeken2018epfl} to map circuit into LUT netlists.
-Besides, we use Kissat SAT solver~\cite{fleury2020cadical} to produce rewards in the RL environment and get the solving results in the following experiments.
+We opt for the ABC tool~\cite{mishchenko2007abc} to synthesize the circuit and build a cost-customized mapper based on mockturtle~\cite{soeken2018epfl} to map the circuit in LUT netlists.
 The solver runtime limitation is $1,000$s.
-Any cases that exceed this time limit are marked with TO (Time-out) and are considered to have a solving time of $1,000$ seconds ($\mathbf{T}_{solve}=1,000$).
+Any cases that exceed this time limit are marked with TO (Time-out) and are considered to have a solving time of $1,000$ seconds ($\mathcal{T}_{solve}=1,000 s$).
+Each instance solving is conducted on a single core of Intel Xeon CPU E5-2630.

-As shown in Table~\ref{TAB:Test}, we randomly collect $5$ industrial LEC cases (I1-I5) and $8$ SAT competition benchmark cases (C1-C8) as testing data.
-These LEC cases share the same distribution as training samples but are not seen by the RL agent during training.
-We conduct the ablation study with these LEC cases in the following sections.
-Additionally, we list the number of gates (\# Gates), the number of variables (\# Vars), clauses (\# Clas) and solving time $\mathcal{T}_{solve}$.
-It should be noted that Cases C1-C8 do not have natural circuit structures.